August 4, 2020

-At this time, SHSAA has not adjusted seasons of play for any of the 10 sanctioned activities.
-School sport will need to consider the dynamics of multiple seasons of play, multi-sport athletes, multi-sport coaches, and appropriate re-introduction of school sport from individualized skill development to provincial championships.
+There are still questions and concerns to discuss regarding school sport in Saskatchewan during the upcoming school year.
+School sport needs to consider the dynamics of multiple seasons of play, multisport athletes, multi-sport coaches, differences in rural and urban opportunities, and appropriate reintroduction of school sport from individualized skill development to provincial championships.
 Suspending, delaying, compressing, or moving a season of play will impact how effectively schools can deliver the total school sport program available to their student athletes.
 As conditions change and Public Health Orders are altered, the SHSAA Executive, in consultation with stakeholders, will need to make many decisions throughout the year that will impact the delivery of school sport opportunities to the students of Saskatchewan.
 These changes, related to the policies and activities of the Association, will come into effect immediately when passed by the Executive.
 The changes will be communicated to the membership and if required will be brought to the next Annual General Meeting for ratification.